Francisco Rowe

 What should readers take away?

-This simplified interactive resource keeps the story close to the figures that carry the most interpretive weight.
+This revised story keeps the interpretation close to the figures that carry the most weight and separates diagnostics from reporting estimates.

-• The results remain proxy evidence and should be read as structured signals rather than exact counts.
+• The results remain proxy evidence and should be read as structured signals, not exact counts or direct flows.

 This webpage was created with Quarto and Closeread.
-It is a story-first adaptation of the project sitrep, published here as an interactive resource.
+It is a story-first adaptation of the project sitrep and remains intentionally separate from the PDF report workflow.

 © 2026 Francisco Rowe